▶️ LISTEN TO THIS ARTICLE

 Where Agents Actually Help (and Where They Don't)

-Agentic RAG's real value isn't in making every query more accurate.
-It's in handling the queries that traditional RAG can't handle at all.
+Agentic RAG's real value is not in making every query more accurate.
+It is in handling queries where a fixed retrieval pipeline is too brittle.

-Multi-hop questions that require information from multiple documents, synthesized across multiple reasoning steps, are where agents earn their keep.
-Questions that require different retrieval modalities (vector search plus SQL plus web search) benefit enormously from an agent that can select the right tool.
-Questions where the first retrieval attempt fails, and the system needs to try a different approach, only work with an agent in the loop.
+Multi-hop questions that require information from multiple documents, synthesized across multiple reasoning steps, are where agents can earn their keep.
+Questions that require different retrieval modalities (vector search plus SQL plus web search) can benefit from an agent that selects the right tool.
+Questions where the first retrieval attempt fails may need an agentic loop, or at least a corrective retrieval step, rather than a single fixed pass.

-For simple, single-hop factual questions, the overhead of an agent is pure waste.
-A well-tuned traditional RAG pipeline will answer "What's our return policy?" faster, cheaper, and just as accurately as an agentic system.
+For simple, single-hop factual questions, the overhead of an agent is often waste.
+A well-tuned traditional RAG pipeline may answer "What's our return policy?" faster, cheaper, and just as accurately as an agentic system.
 The adaptive pattern exists precisely because not every question deserves the full agentic treatment.

 The honest assessment: agentic RAG solves real problems that cost real money in production.
 The context window vs. RAG debate hasn't been settled, and agentic RAG adds a third option to the mix.
 But it also introduces failure modes, latency, and cost that traditional RAG avoids.
 The teams getting this right aren't the ones who slapped an agent on every retrieval pipeline.
 They're the ones who instrumented their systems, measured where traditional RAG was actually failing, and applied agentic patterns surgically to those specific failure points.

-The 80% enterprise RAG failure rate won't drop to zero because we added agents to the mix.
-It'll drop because teams stop treating retrieval as a solved problem and start treating it as a system that needs monitoring, evaluation, and the same rigor we apply to any other critical infrastructure.
+Enterprise RAG failure rates will not drop to zero because teams add agents to the mix.
+They are more likely to improve when teams stop treating retrieval as a solved problem and start treating it as a system that needs monitoring, evaluation, and the same rigor applied to other critical infrastructure.
 Agents are a tool for that job.
-They're not a replacement for doing the job.
+They are not a replacement for doing the job.

 Sources